Rebecca-Diroll/02-Portfolio/README.md

 The portfolio contains the following elements:

-Name
+1. Name
-Navigation Links
+2. Navigation Links
-Job Title
+3. Job Title
-About Me section with photo and text
+4. About Me section with photo and text
-Work section with HTML, CSS, JavaScript, and Calculate areas where each have an image, title, hover effect, and a link to placeholder websites.
+5. Work section with HTML, CSS, JavaScript, and Calculate areas where each have an image, title, hover effect, and a link to placeholder websites
-Contact section with phone nubmer, email, GitHub, and LinkedIn Resume section
+6. Contact section with phone nubmer, email, GitHub, and LinkedIn
+7. Resume section
-Footer section with nav links to the main sectons of the profile Media queries and responsive design
+8. Footer section with nav links to the main sectons of the profile
+9. Media queries and responsive design
-Debug GitHub issues
+10. Debug GitHub issues